-UCOP protection level classifications (PLC) are defined here
+See: UCOP protection level classifications (PLC) defined here.

 Individuals who believe that their devices or applications are unable to meet UCSF’s Minimum Security Standards must apply for a yearly exception by completing and digitally signing the online form linked below.
 Upon receiving the completed form with signatures from the individual's department leadership, IT Security will contact you for a consultation.
 After this consultation the University's Information Security Officer will respond to your request.

 Instruction for filling out Security Exception Request Form (UCSF MyAccess Login required)

 If granted, exception requests for an operating system that is no longer supported by the vendor will be for 12 months from the date of approval.
 At each renewal you must document the steps you are taking to mitigate the risk to the system and to UCSF.
 Failure to renew an exception may result in disconnection from UCSF's network.

 For systems which access to or which store ePHI, departments are advised that this exception documentation and controls should be considered carefully to remain compliant with HIPAA section § 164.308(a)(1)(ii)(B), which requires UCSF to implement security measures sufficient to reduce risks and vulnerabilities to a reasonable and appropriate level.
 Controls are countermeasures to help avoid or minimize security risks.
 These controls are generally implemented as technologies not directly associated with the system seeking exception from UCSF's Minimum Security Standards.